 The users didn’t understand the value behind the application and abandon it after one or three uses.

-For the user to understand the value of the app, it was necessary to use it throughout the month by entering the data daily.
+To understand the value of the app, it was necessary to use it throughout the month by entering the data daily.

 This was crucial for the application to receive the right amount of information that would be filled out at regular intervals to track dependencies and ultimately issue the information the user needs.

-To enhance the challenge effect, we decided to use some kind of rewards, so that users could feel even more motivated.
-When users installed our application they were told that in order to get their reward they needed to track the indicators.
+To enhance the challenge effect, we decided to apply some kind of rewards, so that users could feel even more motivated.
+When someone installed our application they were told that in order to get their reward they needed to track the indicators.
 In a test mode, we took a time period of a week so that users started to systematically enter data and thus developing a habit.

 Initially, the idea was to draw a progress bar, where the first week is 100 percent of the task.
 The progress bar is understandable from the point of view of the first week, but it’s not quite scalable, so we decided to go for motivational badges.